Privacy Policy

 - Rectify data that is wrong or incomplete (Art.
 16).
 Most fields are editable from your settings; for anything else, email us.

 - Erase your data (Art.
 17).
-Delete your account from settings, or email us.
+Delete your account yourself from Settings → Danger zone (deletion is confirmed by email), or email us.
 Removed within 30 days, except where we must keep something for a legal obligation (for example billing records).

 - Restrict processing (Art.
 18) while a dispute is being resolved.